by-jp/www.byjp.me/content/photos/instagram/6oqdwoxc2vawrdb2ri6gpsmdqq/index.md

 - imported
 - from-instagram
 ---
-The slightly terrified, very excited face of a man who's just turned some zeroes into bricks and mortar for the first time \(after 8 months 😳\), and his wonderful girlfriend, who's moving in\! ♥️
+The slightly terrified, very excited face of a man who's just turned some zeroes into bricks and mortar for the first time \(after 8 months 😳), and his wonderful girlfriend, who's moving in! ♥️